-Unlike other awards, all finalists were set a challenge of producing a short video saying what they do, and why they should win.
-Considering we’re called Motion Videos UK you’d think this would be right up our street.
+Unlike other business awards, all finalists were set a challenge of producing a short video saying what they do, and why they should win.
+Considering we’re called Motion Videos UK, you’d think this would be right up our street.
 Well, yes and no. Like hairdressers hair and cobblers shoes, we’re great at producing other companies marketing, but our own?
 The tables were officially turned.

-During our brainstorm with long-term collaborator and creative marketing expert Baz Richardson, we talked about a psychological study involving three chocolate brownies and how the different ways they were presented affected the consumer’s value of them.
+During a brainstorm with long-term collaborator and creative marketing expert Baz Richardson, we talked about a psychological study involving three chocolate brownies and how the different ways they were presented affected the consumer’s value of them.
 It was the perfect analogy for what we do for our clients.

-The winner of our category was Sanctum Healthcare so you can see we were up against some tough competition who were able to demonstrate business innovation on a much bigger scale given the current Covid-19 crisis.
+The winner of our category was Sanctum Healthcare — so you can see we were up against some tough competition, who were able to demonstrate business innovation on a much larger scale, given the current Covid-19 crisis.

 Although it didn’t quite work out for us this time, we’re confident we’ll do better on a more level playing field, and will strive to become an award-winning video content producer in 2021.

 Above all, I hope we’re remembered for ‘that video with the brownies’.